Testing Procedures and Accommodations

 Testing Procedures I

-- The Student should fill out a Request for Testing Accommodations form or pick up a hard copy of the form from AccessABILITY Resources (AR).
+- The Student should fill out a Request for Testing Accommodations form or pick up a hard copy of the form from AccessABILITY Resources Office or online here.

-- The student should fill out the student portion of the form.
+- The student will fill out the student portion of the form.

-- The student should give you the form to fill out and sign.
+- The student will give you the form to fill out and sign.

-- The student should return the form to the AR at least 2 days before the exam.
+- The student will return the form to the AccessABILTY Resources Office at least 2 business days before the exam.
+Ex: Test on a Monday = form turned in on Thursday

-- The student needs to fill out a form for each exam he/she plans to take at the Center for Academic Support and Excellence.
+- The student needs to fill out a form for each exam he/she plans to take at the AccessABILTY Resources Office.
 If the exams are given on a weekly basis the student may fill out only 1 form with the dates for the weekly exams.

 Common Testing Accommodations